Key Points

 The primary use of the ACME protocol is to generate domain-validated (DV) certificates.
 Because these certificates only need to validate that the domain exists, this process doesn’t require human interaction.
 When organizations implement the ACME protocol with additional support mechanisms, they can also generate high-value certificates such as extended validation (EV) and organization validation (OV).

-ACME protocol sets up an HTTPS server to automate the issuance and life cycle management of trusted certificates and eliminate manual transactions.
+The ACME protocol establishes an HTTPS server to automate the issuance and lifecycle management of trusted certificates and eliminate manual transactions.
 To use the protocol, you need an ACME client and an ACME server, which will communicate through a secure HTTPS connection using JSON messages.

 Popular ACME Clients